Flu vaccine

 Vaccines given during the same visit should be given at different injection sites on separate limbs.
 Alternatively, vaccines may be administered into the same muscle if separated by at least 2.5 cm/1 inch.
 Use a different needle and syringe for each vaccination.

-Physicians should wait until November to run large-scale community clinics to ensure adequate flu vaccine supply for their clinic.
+Physicians should wait until Oct.
+28 to run large-scale community clinics to ensure an adequate flu vaccine supply can be ordered for their clinic.

-Do not book appointments prior to receiving flu vaccines in the event of unexpected delays or restrictions on vaccine availability.
+Do not book appointments before receiving flu vaccines in case of unexpected delays or restrictions on vaccine availability.

 Offer available flu vaccines to patients 65 years+